ewcross/42miniRT/README.md

 # MiniRT

-A ray-tracer, written in c.
+A ray-tracer, written in C.

 This program uses the ray-tracing protocol to generate images.
 The images represent scenes which are defined by simple geometric objects, a lighting system and one or more cameras with specified angle and position.